 Form 12BB, with effect from 1st June 2016, is a statement of claims by an employee for the purpose of a tax deduction, claiming tax benefits, or a rebate on investments and expenses, which has to be submitted by the end of the financial year.

 In order to generate Form 12BB, an investment declaration has to be made for these investments and expenses:

 If your house is financed through a home loan, you need to provide a home loan interest certificate as proof.

 If you have received or are receiving LTC for 2018-2021, you can claim the tax exemption without having to travel.
-As proof, you have to submit bills, vouchers for such expenses.
+As proof, you have to submit bills, and vouchers for such expenses.

 As an employee, you might be getting many benefits such as paid leaves, house rent allowance, and more.
 So, if your employer pays you HRA, you can submit proof of receipt and expense to save tax.
-All you need to do is submit details of the rent paid, name and address of your landlord to estimate the taxable portion of the house rent allowance to your employer and the rest is carried out by the accounts department.
+All you need to do is submit details of the rent paid, the name and address of your landlord to estimate the taxable portion of the house rent allowance to your employer and the rest is carried out by the accounts department.

 If during the financial year you have earnings through other modes, such as interest from fixed deposits, dividends from the stocks you might hold, capital gains, or gifts, they must be declared to the employer.

 Usually, Form 12BB is submitted at the start of the financial year to estimate the TDS calculations accurately and adequately.